destroy0675/terraform-ecs-local/README.md

-# terraform-ecs-local
+# terraform

-test local IaC deployment AWS ECS
+By using Terraform we are creating an EC2 Insatnce in AWS environment.